isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     if (b1 == b2) error("No!");

 In particular, if a concrete type has an assignment also give it an equals operator so that `a = b` implies `a == b`.

+##### Note

+Handles for resources that cannot be cloned, e.g., a `scoped_lock` for a `mutex`, resemble concrete types in that they are most often be stack_allocated.
+However, objects of suct types typically cannot be copied (instead, they can usually be moved), so they can't be `regular`; instead, they tend to be `semiregular`.
+Often, such types are referred to as "move-only types".

 ##### Enforcement